 Telangana: After the bifurcation of Andhra Pradesh, and creation of the state of Telangana in 2014, the state information commission was constituted in 2017.
-The Chief demitted office in August 2020 and since then an existing commissioner is functioning with the additional charge of the Chief, though there is no such explicit provision in the law.
+The Chief demitted office in August 2020 and from that time an existing commissioner was functioning with the additional charge of the Chief, though there is no such explicit provision in the law, till his retirement in August 2022.
+Since August 2022, the SIC has been functioning without a Chief.